cheblin/AdHoc-protocol/README.md

 }
 ```
-Other **none public** top-level file `class` denoted the host/node/device/unit that participate in information exchange.
 The `implements` java keyword denotes the list of the desired target programming languages for the particular host.

 Each participant can have _several_ interfaces thru which they exchange the information with others.
 Interfaces are expressed with java `interface` keyword.